Chuck Hoskin Jr.

 Chuck Hoskin Jr. (born February 7, 1975) is a Cherokee Nation politician and attorney currently serving as the Principal Chief of the Cherokee Nation since 2019.
 He was re-elected to a second term in the 2023 Cherokee Nation principal chief election.

 Hoskin has previously served as a Tribal Councilor for the Cherokee Nation between 2007 and 2013 and as the Secretary of State for the Cherokee Nation between 2013 and 2019.

 Early life and education

 Chuck Hoskin Jr. was born on February 7, 1975.
 His father is Chuck Hoskin.
+His mother is Patricia Christian Helton.
 He graduated from Vinita High School in 1993.
 He then attended the University of Oklahoma and graduated in 1997 with his Bachelors of Arts.
 In 2000, he graduated from the University of Oklahoma College of Law with his Juris Doctor.

 He told NPR in 2022 that he was not taught about the freedmen growing up, that the Cherokee owned slaves, nor that the Cherokee sided with the Confederate States of America during the American Civil War.
 He views freedman citizenship in the Cherokee Nation as a treaty right and that the Freedman Controversy happened because the "Cherokee Nation is a large tribe, and so there are Cherokees who, just like the larger society...do not like Black people.
 And there is some racism."